bderembl/mitgcm_configs/README.md

 make depend
 make -j4
 ```
-(Use the '-mpi' option for parallel runs)
+(Use the '-mpi' option for parallel runs.
+If genmaka2 returns an erros, you may have to adjust set the variable MPI_HOME in your .bashrc; use the command which mpif77 to check where this folder is)

 * Create init files